rundeck/docs/docs/upgrading/upgrading-to-4.3.md

 This issue is related to the key encryption method and causes keys already stored using previous versions to become invalid.

-One of the impacts related to this is related to the private keys used in SCM become invalid disabling all projects that use SCM with SSH private keys.
+Specifically, private keys used in SCM becoming invalid after the upgrade.
+This results in disabling all projects at that use SCM with SSH private keys.

 ## Upgrading from 4.2.0